monday-factory/nette-tutors/_posts/2017-03-08-bringing-in-components.md

 };
 {% endhighlight %}

-But that would make the components unreusable.
+But that means that components are not reusable.
+Solution, anybody?
+Ok, let me tell you.
 Nette does have an elegant solution - events hidden in Nette\SmartObject trait.

 {% highlight php %}
 <?php